thoughtpolice/minibsdiff/README.md

-# Miniature, portable version of bsdiff.
+# minibsdiff: a miniature, portable version of bsdiff.

 Colin Percival's [bsdiff][] is a popular tool for creating and applying binary patches to software.
 This is a stripped down copy of `bsdiff` that's designed